danialwafiy/Simple-ShoeShop/README.md

-#A simple shop cart using bloc pattern
+##A simple shop cart using bloc pattern
-A new Flutter project.

 ## Getting Started